 Monthly Withholding Payments: The due dates for monthly withholding payments are the 15th of each month following the withholding period.

-Q: What forms of payment does the tax office accept?
+Q: What forms of payment does RITA accept?

 A: 1) Cash will continue to be accepted in the Fostoria Income Tax Office only.

 2) Check or money order to be mailed to RITA, you can find the address Click Here